Windows

 • Inset string course

-On both property types, between the ground and first floor there is a shallow recess running horizontally.
-This is an important architectural detail that should be maintained or re-instated when fitting or replacing windows.
+On both property types between the ground and first floor there is a shallow recess running horizontally.
+This shadow gap is an important architectural detail that ties in the whole estate and should be maintained and re-instated when fitting or replacing windows.
+It should be painted matt black.

 • Privacy glass